Show Off Your Christmas Spirit With This Frugal DIY Advent Calendar Idea!

 Though I always looked forward to Christmas movie marathons and mounds of holiday sweets, there’s been one tradition that stood out above the rest — the countdown to Christmas!
 Specifically, it was waking up, overly excited, to check my stocking to see if I had a goodie waiting for me.

 It’s probably no surprise, then, that advent calendars are my jam.
 And, luckily for me, retailers have been catching on to their popularity in the past several years.
 But being frugal, I always wondered if I could just make my own at a better value.

 For the last few years, I’ve been making calendars for my parents and both of my brothers (including their significant others).
 Let me tell you, they give me the same joy that I had as a child opening my own daily treat.

-I make THREE frugal DIY Christmas advent calendars with gifts for both the men and women to enjoy by alternating days – i.e. the men would open on odd-numbered days and women on even-numbered days.
+I make frugal DIY Christmas advent calendars with gifts for both the men and women to enjoy on alternating days – i.e. the men would open on odd-numbered days and women on even-numbered days.
 Then on the last day (Christmas Day), they’d have a combined gift to open together!

 Spoiler alert… the DIY advent calendars are always HUGE hit!